 The connection between the sun and water is not so strange either, since many places where hydrotherapy was practiced were thermal springs; the water blessed by either the heat of the sun in the sky or of fire below.
 (Or some combination of the two, like the underground aspect of the Hittite sun-goddess Arinniti.)
 The number of Minerva-type goddesses like Brigit and Sul (and Belisama, in an upcoming post) who combine sun, fire and water makes me think that Solimara could easily have been another one.

 Deities like Solimara are a challenge because they show us how incomplete our knowledge of the pre-Chrsitian past is.
 Her name seems to point to a Brigit/Sul type of goddess, or else a sun-woman like the Irish Grian, whose name means “sun”.
-The coins and the carving seem to indicate a horse-goddess like Áine.
+The coins seem to indicate a horse-goddess like Áine.
 It may be that she is an extremely rare type of goddess who combines these solar themes, but usually Celtic sun-goddesses fit into one of these three types.

 The place-name evidence indicates that despite our lack of information, Solimara was an important deity to her people, important enough to have a temple and possibly priestesses.
 There is evidence for many god/desses attached to a place in that part of France, so there may have been a tradition of folllowing a specific deity who protected a place and its people.
 The all-seeing, or well-seeing goddess looked after her worshippers.